Performance toolkit

 caches.open(CACHE_NAME).then((cache) => {

-cache.put(event.request, res)
+cache.put(event.request, res);

 }

-return res.clone()
+return res.clone();

 }

-All applications should now work offline-first, and then retrieve the data from the network.
-This would offer an instant and reactive experience to the user.
-This is a step to making your app progressive.
+});All applications should now work offline-first, then retrieve data from the network.
+This offers an instant and reactive experience to the user.
+It is a step toward making your app progressive.

 Test your app